GroceyLot/LuaFlask/readme.docs.md

 ### HttpApi

-- `api.http.get(host, path, headers=None)`: Sends a GET request to the specified host and path.
+- `api.http.get(url, headers=None)`: Sends a GET request to the specified host and path.
-- `api.http.post(host, path, body, headers=None)`: Sends a POST request to the specified host and path.
+- `api.http.post(url, body, headers=None)`: Sends a POST request to the specified host and path.

 ### JsonApi